-We’ve been hard at work making it easier to manage stacks, permissions, and organizations in the Pulumi Console.
+We’ve been hard at work making it easier to manage stacks, permissions, and organizations in the Pulumi Service.
 Adding new features like first-class support for stack tags, deep links into CI/CD providers, and downloadable checkpoint files.

 In this post, we showcase what’s new!

 Pulumi has had support for stack tags for a while, enabling

 you to add attributes to your stacks with custom data such as the